 - Coloration varies, but generally it is brownish along the back with silvery sides and belly.
 Black spots are on the gill covers and on their back.

 - The tail is deeply forked and has no spots on it.

-- Native Pacific Northwest salmon have 11-13 anal rays.
+- They have 8-12 rays of the anal fin while native Pacific Northwest salmon have 11-13 anal rays.